What is the Stock Market?

-Debt to Equity Ratio: This is a fundamental metric of a company’s financial stability, as it shows what percentage of company’s operations are being funded by debt as compared to what percentage are being funded by equity investors.
+Debt to Equity Ratio: This is a fundamental metric of a company’s financial stability, as it shows what percentage of a company’s operations are being funded by debt compared to what percentage are being funded by equity investors.
 A lower debt to equity ratio, indicating primary funding from investors, is preferable.

 Return on Equity (ROE) Ratio: The return on equity (ROE) ratio is considered a good indicator of a company’s growth potential, as it shows the company’s net income relative to the total equity investment in the company.

 Profit Margin: There are several profit margin ratios that investors may consider, including operating profit margin and net profit margin.
 The advantage of looking at profit margin instead of just an absolute dollar profit figure is that it shows what a company’s percentage profitability is.
 For example, a company may show a profit of $2 million, but if that only translates to a 3% profit margin, then any significant decline in revenues may threaten the company’s profitability.